rodrigodobbin/pythonScripts/README.md

 ### Bresenham Line Generation

 Is an algorithm that determines the points of an n-dimensional raster that should be selected in order to form a close approximation to a straight line between two points.

 ### Digital Differential Analyzer

+Is an algorithm used for interpolation of variables over an interval between start and end point.
+DDAs are used for rasterization of lines, triangles and polygons.
+They can be extended to non linear functions, such as perspective correct texture mapping, quadratic curves, and traversing voxels.

+The support we give here is for raster:

+ 1. Lines